danielfernau/unifi-protect-video-downloader/README.md

     `3` if the tool was unable to retrieve an API access key
     `4` if a download fails due to a non-200 status code, and argument --ignore-failed-downloads is not set
     `5` if the download has failed due to the above mentioned API issue (or for some other reason)
+    `6` if either the --snapshot or the --start and --end command line argument(s) are missing
     `0` if all files in the requested time frame have been downloaded (results depend on the arguments passed to the tool)

 ---